 This interface provides information about each piece of hardware connected:

-By default, G1000, GNS, GTN, and G5 units may have a default persona selected otherwise will show a grey button prior to selection, blue afterwards.
+By default, G1000, GNS, GTN, and G5 units may have a default persona selected otherwise will show a grey button prior to selection, and blue afterward.

-Also, the title bar also indicates the location from which CommandMapping.ini is loaded.
-This can either be the GLOBAL version that resides in the root of the RealSimGear Add-on/Plugin folder, or located in the root of the aircraft folder (notated by showing the name of the aircraft).
+The title bar also indicates the location from which CommandMapping.ini is loaded.
+This can either be the GLOBAL version that resides in the root of the RealSimGear Add-on/Plugin folder or located in the root of the aircraft folder (notated by showing the name of the aircraft).

-- Disconnect - Will cause the Add-on/Plugin to disconnect from the connected hardware and COM ports
+Disconnect - This will cause the Add-on/Plugin to disconnect from the connected hardware and COM ports

 Device Persona Selection